chronos-tachyon/roxy/configuration.md

 random selection.
 As health checking has not yet been implemented, it will never use any priority tier except the one with lowest numeric value.

+### Balancer `"weightedRandom"`

+This balancer picks a host at random, but for each host it uses the weight assigned to the host by the resolver in order to determine the probability of selecting that host.
+Only certain resolvers implement weights.

+### Balancer `"weightedRoundRobin"`

+This balancer shuffles the hosts into a randomized K-length list, where each host occurs approximately N times such that (N/K) is roughly equal to the normalized value of the host's resolver-assigned weight.
+Only certain resolvers implement weights.

 ***

 ## TLS client configuration

-Some sections, such as [`"global.etcd"`](#subsection-globaletcd) and [`"targets"`](#section-targets), optionally take a `"tls"` block to specify (1) that TLS should be used, and (2) how to configure it.
-It has the following structure:
+Some sections, such as [`"global.etcd"`](#subsection-globaletcd) and [`"frontends"`](#section-frontends), optionally take a `"tls"` block to specify (1) that TLS should be used, and (2) how to configure it.
+It has the following
+structure:

 ```
 ...
 "tls": {
-  "skipVerify": bool,         # Bool, if true then no validation whatsoever is performed on the server's certificate
+  "skipVerify": bool,            # Whether or not to perform any validation whatsoever (Bool)
-  "skipVerifyDNSName": bool,  # Bool, if true then no checking is done that the TLS server's certificate matches ServerName (rootCA and exactCN are still checked)
+  "skipVerifyServerName": bool,  # Whether or not to check the ServerName against the server's SANs (Bool)
-  "rootCA": "...",            # String, if not empty then it contains the path to the trusted root CAs as a concatenated PEM file; default is to use the system trusted roots
+  "rootCA": "...",               # The path to the trusted root CAs as a concatenated PEM file (String); default is to use the system trusted roots
-  "exactCN": "...",           # String, if not empty then it contains the CommonName which must match the TLS server's certificate subject name
-  "forceDNSName": "...",      # String, if not empty then it contains the DNSName or IPAddress which must match the TLS server's certificate extensions
+  "serverName": "...",           # The SNI / SAN DNSName / SAN IPAddress to verify (String); default is to guess
+  "commonName": "...",           # The Subject CommonName which we will verify (String); this is rare, you should normally use ServerName
-  "clientCert": "...",        # String, if not empty then it contains the path to a PEM file containing your client cert
+  "clientCert": "...",           # The path to the PEM file containing your client cert (String)
-  "clientKey": "..."          # String, if not empty then it contains the path to a PEM file containing your client private key; default is to check clientCert
+  "clientKey": "..."             # The path to the PEM file containing your client private key (String); default is the value of clientCert
 },
 ...
 ```